husnain756/csv-opener/frontend/README.md

 # CSV Opener Frontend

-A modern Next.js 14 application for processing CSV files and generating AI-powered outreach openers.
+A modern Next.js 14 application for processing CSV files and generating AI-powered outreach openers using OpenAI or Hugging Face services.

 ## Project Structure